-That the four provinces of Ireland began as loosely bordered kingdoms is something of an afterthought to most tourists, but each province is rich in a history that unlocks and often predates the time of the High Kings’ reign.
+That the four provinces of Ireland began as loosely bordered kingdoms is something of an afterthought to most tourists, but each province is rich in a history that often predates the High Kings’ reign.

 In modern times, Ireland has four provinces: Leinster in the east, Connacht in the west, Ulster in the north, and Munster in the south.
-The Irish word for province "cúige" derives from the phrase "fifth part," a hat tip to the historical fifth province of Ireland where Co Meath in Leinster is now.
-The majority of the province of Meath became part of the county although more northern areas were integrated into Ulster counties.
+The Irish word for province, "cúige," derives from the phrase "fifth part," a hat tip to the historical fifth province of Ireland, which now includes County Meath in Leinster.
+The majority of the province of Meath became part of the county, although more northern areas were integrated into Ulster counties.

-However, when the Normans invaded and occupied Ireland until 1541, the power of Ireland's great families waned and the historic provinces of Leinster and Meath gradually merged into one.
+However, when the Normans invaded and occupied Ireland until 1541, the power of Ireland's great families waned, and the historic provinces of Leinster and Meath gradually merged into a single province.
 This was mainly due to the introduction of the "Pale," the part of Ireland that was directly under the control of the English government.
 The "Pale" saw heavy colonization of Leinster, forming the province as we know it today.

 The provinces do not hold modern political or administrative purposes (unless rugby is your politics) and simply exist as historical and cultural entities.
 Sports organizations such as the GAA make use of the provinces to run provincial competitions.

-Today, provinces split Ireland’s counties into sections that are different but share the common ground of beautiful landscape, ancient history, and a myriad of attractions for first-time and seasoned visitors alike.
-Leinster contains the most counties (12) although the geographical area is not aligned with this.
+Today, provinces split Ireland’s counties into distinct regions that share a common ground of beautiful landscapes, ancient history, and a myriad of attractions for first-time and seasoned visitors alike.
+Leinster contains the most counties (12), although the geographical area is not aligned with this.

 Connacht - Galway, Leitrim, Mayo, Roscommon, and Sligo